 - Runtimes and status of data transfer and data processing in the Data Warehouse

 The system always records statistics on the runtimes and status of data transfer and data processing in the Data Warehouse.
 This is not the case for statistics for the data transfer process.
 These are deactivated in the default setting and can be activated in table RSDDSTATOBJLEVEL.
-More information: SAP Note 966964.
+For more information,see SAP Note 966964.

 - Runtimes for performing planning functions